MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/access-control/aad.md

 1. Azure AD authority URI ('https://login.microsoftonline.com' in the public Azure) and the Azure AD Tenanat, as received from the caller
 2. Azure AD Client Application ID
 3. For application authentication - Azure AD Client Application credential (secret or certificate)
-4. For User authentication - Azure AD Client Application ReplyUrl (the URL that the AAD service will redirect-to after authentication completes successfully;
+4. For User authentication - Azure AD Client Application ReplyUrl (the URL that the Azure AD service will redirect-to after authentication completes successfully;
    MSAL then captures this redirect and extracts the authorization code from it)
 5. The Cluster URI (typically 'https://cluster.region.kusto.windows.net' in the public Azure)

 The token returned by ADAL to the Kusto Client Library has the Azure Data Explorer Service as the audience.

-## Authenticating with AAD Programmatically
+## Authenticating with Azure AD Programmatically

-The following articles explain how to programmatically authenticate to Kusto with AAD:
+The following articles explain how to programmatically authenticate to Kusto with Azure AD:

 * [How to provision an Azure AD Application](../../../provision-azure-ad-app.md)
 * [How to perform Azure AD Authentication](how-to-authenticate-with-aad.md)